 How do I know if Concept-Based Learning is working?

-Concept-based learning's effectiveness shows in deeper understanding and critical thinking.
-Check if learners transfer knowledge across subjects.
-Can learners connect ideas and solve problems creatively?
-Observe engagement and performance, and gather learner feedback regularly (Wiggins & McTighe, 2005).
+Concept-based learning improves understanding and thinking.
+Do learners transfer knowledge between subjects?
+Can they connect ideas and solve problems?
+Observe their work and get regular feedback (Wiggins & McTighe, 2005).

 Written by the Structural Learning Research Team